kngoran/Ngoran_Portfolio/README.md

 Python essentially pandas matplotlib for
     data ingestion and inspection
     Exploration data analysis
-    Tydying  and cleaning the  dataset
+    Tidying  and cleaning the  dataset
     Transforming and  Subsetting the  DataFrames with list Filtering and grouping the
     Melting the data
-    Handling date and date time
+    Handling date and date-time